-Let’s say you have a bone “left over” from processing a bone-in rib eye that you prepared as per the recipe posted HERE.
-Or even some scraps of fatty meat left over from the procedure described HERE.
-You can use it to make a sauce just like people in the FB Group are always complimenting me on as if it was difficult.
+Let’s say you have some scraps of fatty meat left over from the procedure described HERE.
+You can use them to make a sauce just like people in the FB Group are always complimenting me on as if it was difficult.
 It’s not.
 It takes a little while, which means you wait.
 Waiting is not hard.
 More on that later.

-Put a few drops of oil in large skillet and put the bone in with the flattest surface down as shown.
+Put a few drops of oil in large skillet and put about 2 lbs of scraps in.

-Turn the burner on medium heat, approximately 250 F/121 C. Brown the bone as well as possible, but don’t worry that most of the sides are not flat against the bottom of the pan.
-You can roast the bone if you prefer, but this method is a little quicker.
-There is a common misconception that the color of the sauce comes from the meat/bone.
-It does not.
-You can use fish bones, or even no bones at all to make a sauce that looks like this.
+Turn the burner on medium heat, approximately 250 F/121 C. Brown the meat.
+There is a common misconception that the color of the sauce comes from the meat.
+It does not, at least not entirely.
+You can use fish bones, or even no meat at all to make a sauce that looks like this.
 But that’s not we’re going to do today–we are not quite THAT lazy.

 Strain the sauce/stock.
-The yield should be approximately 24 oz/350 ml.
+The yield should be approximately 32 oz/1 liter.
 Refrigerate the stock and the excess fat will form a crust on the top that is easily removed.

 In this state, the stock can be seasoned to taste, thickened with roux and used as what is colloquially referred to as “brown gravy.”
 If you reduce 2 oz/60 ml of the stock by half, gradually incorporate 1.
 5 oz/45 ml of cold butter and season very lightly (sodium occurs naturally in meat), you end up with something like this: